ShmInquiry/NewsApp/README.md

 ## Features 🎉
 - Browse and read the latest news articles 📰
 - Filter news by category or topic 🔍
-- Save favorite articles for later reading 📁
+- TODO: Save favorite articles for later reading 📁
-- Customizable user settings ⚙️
+- TODO: Customizable user settings ⚙️

 ## Technologies Used 💻
 - Swift 🐍